tgc-bot/FourAcesContracts/Membership.md

     30. These message logs are only visible to the Bot’s owner, Alex.

-    31. These messages will not be deleted, but a Member may request to see all logs the bot has that the member has sent.
+    31. These messages will not be deleted, but a Member MAY request to see all logs the bot has that the member has sent.
 This request will be honoured to the best of Alex’s ability, and will be performed in a reasonably timed period.